PerziThomas/DA_Perzi_Ambrosch/source/2_Technologies.md

 # Technologies
 This chapter describes the technologies used for developing the application.
-This includes _ASP.NET Core_ [@aspref] for the backend, the Microsoft _SQL Server_ [@sqlref] as a database as well as _React_ [@react] for frontend webinterface.
+This includes _ASP.NET Core_ [@aspref] for the backend, Microsoft _SQL Server_ [@sqlref] as a database as well as _React_ [@react] for the frontend web interface.
 Several third party libraries are described alongside these main technologies.
-Certain technologies will also be compared with similar alternatives to achieve the desired results as well as explanations given on why one was chosen.
+Certain technologies are also compared with similar alternatives to achieve the desired results and explanations are given on why one was chosen.

 ## Backend Technologies
 \fancyfoot[L]{Perzi}